subhoney/tdi_intro_to_tech/eLearning Manual.md

 # Chapter 1: What is Techincal Diving?

-## Topics Covered in this Chapter

-- Topics Covered in this Chapter:
 - Introduction - Welcome to the TDI Introduction to Tech course.
 - Some Basic Terminology
 - Technical vs. Sport